 Warnings and Precautions

-Trusopt contains dorzolamide, a sulfonamide; and although administered topically, it is absorbed systemically.
-Therefore, the same types of adverse reactions that are attributable to sulfonamides may occur with topical administration of Trusopt.
+TRUSOPT contains dorzolamide, a sulfonamide; and although administered topically, it is absorbed systemically.
+Therefore, the same types of adverse reactions that are attributable to sulfonamides may occur with topical administration of TRUSOPT.
 Fatalities have occurred, although rarely, due to severe reactions to sulfonamides including Stevens-Johnson syndrome, toxic epidermal necrolysis, fulminant hepatic necrosis, agranulocytosis, aplastic anemia, and other blood dyscrasias.
 Sensitization may recur when a sulfonamide is readministered irrespective of the route of administration.
-If signs of serious reactions or hypersensitivity occur, discontinue the use of this preparation [see Contraindications (4) and Patient Counseling Information (17.3)].
+If signs of serious reactions or hypersensitivity occur, discontinue the use of this preparation [see Contraindications (4)].

 There have been reports of bacterial keratitis associated with the use of multiple-dose containers of topical ophthalmic products.
 These containers had been inadvertently contaminated by patients who, in most cases, had a concurrent corneal disease or a disruption of the ocular epithelial surface.

 Carbonic anhydrase activity has been observed in both the cytoplasm and around the plasma membranes of the corneal endothelium.
 There is an increased potential for developing corneal edema in patients with low endothelial cell counts.
 Caution should be used when prescribing TRUSOPT to this group of patients.